Necrolytic migratory erythema

 How does necrolytic migratory erythema arise?

 It is not known how the rash arises.
-It may be due to a relative deficiency of zinc and essential fatty acids because the tumour reduces the amount of albumin that normally carries it around the body.
+It may be due to a relative deficiency of zinc, amino acids, or essential fatty acids, possibly because the tumour reduces the amount of albumin that normally carries these around the body.

 Excessive glucagon may increase the amount of inflammation in the skin, particularly in friction sites.
 It also raises the blood glucose, which eventually leads to diabetes mellitus.
 It destroys protein and fat resulting in weight loss, anaemia and low levels of amino acids.